TLara1/TLara1.github.io/_projects/21_project.md

 \end{equation}
 We have set the value of our final counterterm.

+Now, we should be good physicists and verify that this counterterm does actually remove the divergence from our vertex loop diagram.

 ### Sources
 I sought to do this without any external sources.
 Mainly to see if I still could.
 I only reviewed my own notes taken during my Quantum Field Theory II class (8.324), taught by Professor Ian Stewart during the 2025 Fall semester.